-Leveraging ALECTIA’s, who is now merged with NIRAS, Advisory Services and recent experience in Australia, together with our global partner WORLEY PARSONS and AUSTRADE we are building a robust business model to combat the dynamics and threats presented by the local and global dairy markets, and to protect a way of life in rural Hokkaido, Japan.
+Leveraging NIRAS, Advisory Services and recent experience in Australia, together with our global partner WORLEY PARSONS and AUSTRADE we are building a robust business model to combat the dynamics and threats presented by the local and global dairy markets, and to protect a way of life in rural Hokkaido, Japan.

-ALECTIA has been engaged to work with Japanese dairy farmers and milk distributors in the context of the increasingly deregulated milk market in Japan.
-Through a bold and insightful initiative in Hokkaido, ALECTIA with the assistance of WORLEY PARSONS and AUSTRADE will bring Australian and European experience and global perspective to partner with industry in the development of their business and production planning model.
+NIRAS has been engaged to work with Japanese dairy farmers and milk distributors in the context of the increasingly deregulated milk market in Japan.
+Through a bold and insightful initiative in Hokkaido, NIRAS with the assistance of WORLEY PARSONS and AUSTRADE will bring Australian and European experience and global perspective to partner with industry in the development of their business and production planning model.

 Japanese raw milk production has been decreasing over the last fifteen years; however, the reduction has come from nine regions other than Hokkaido.
 The region of Hokkaido has steadily increased production quantity, reflecting high productivity of raw milk production.

 Japanese agricultural policy is not historically known for production efficiency or international competitiveness, with the Japanese government traditionally torn between domestic demand for continuing protection and international demand for lowering border protection measures.
 Japan has arguably lagged behind other advanced countries, including Korea, Australia, and New Zealand, in establishing networks with major trading partners, mainly because of its difficulty in lowering agricultural protection.